Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery

-Fig.\ref{fig:transductive_inductive} illustrates the whole processes of transductive and inductive DTI prediction models in all prediction settings.
+The difference between the inductive and transductive settings relies on their input information and the predicting ability of the model.
 On one hand, an inductive model is built in the training phase, using similarity and interaction matrices referring to training drugs and targets.
-After the completion of this process, it can perform predictions for any setting (S2, S3, S4).
-On the other hand, a transductive model is built upon both the information of the training set and the similarities of the test drug and/or target.
-Hence, it can provide prediction only for this specific test pair and cannot generalize to unseen test data.
+After the completion of this process, it can perform predictions for any setting (S2, S3, S4) and any unseen pairs.
+On the other hand, a transductive model is built upon both the information of the training set and the similarities of the test drugs and/or targets.
+Hence, it can provide predictions only for these specific test pairs and cannot generalize to unseen test data.
 If a transductive model needs to predict the interaction of another unseen drug-target pair different to the one included in the training process, it should be re-trained, incorporating the information corresponding to the unseen test pair.
 This is extremely demanding, especially when it comes to large scale data.
 Therefore, in this paper, we focus on the inductive setting.